Legal Professionals Standing By 24/7

 Personal Vehicle Is an Implied Condition of Employment

 You usually wouldn’t be compensated when driving using your personal vehicle.
-However, when you must report to several job sites miles away from each other, and your employer doesn’t provide transportation, this situation is exempted from the Going and Coming rule.
+However, when you must report to many job sites miles away from each other, and your employer doesn’t provide transportation, this situation is exempted from the Going and Coming rule.

 Using Your Vehicle to Run Errands for Your Employer